worldbank/blackmarblepy/README.md

 )
 ```

+Data is sourced from the [NASA LAADS archive](https://ladsweb.modaps.eosdis.nasa.gov/archive/allData/5000/VNP46A3/), specifically from the **VNP46** product suite (e.g., *VNP46A1*, *VNP46A4*).
 For more detailed information and examples, please refer to the [examples](https://worldbank.github.io/blackmarblepy/notebooks/blackmarblepy.html).

 ### Full API Reference